CanntAim/pathway/README.md

 *VQI_PathwayEditor.NoGUI* - This subclass maintains the code for the NoGUI version of the application.
 This subclass can be instantiated easily, in the sense that it's dependency free.
 This means that it doesn't use cytoscape.js or any other external library since it doesn't require rendering.
 Despite being very lightweight the NoGUI editor still has useful functionality including the ability to load in pathways into memory, spray data over the pathways, print json representation of graph, download a json representation of the graph, get/set person ID, and call the find & score path service.

 *VQI_PathwayEditor.GUI* - This subclass is where the bulk of the application is located.
-The high level overview of the subclasses structure is as followed.
+The high level overview of the structure is as followed.

 * Globals (strVar maintains the applications view)
 * Set the innerHTML of the parent container